ghc/ghc/docs/users_guide/using-optimisation.rst

     constraint from the context  because we have `C Int b` and that provides us a
     solution for `Num Int`.
-However, we can often produce much better code by directly solving for an availible `Num Int` dictionary we might have at hand.
+However, we can often produce much better code by directly solving for an available `Num Int` dictionary we might have at hand.
 This removes potentially many layers of indirection and crucially allows other optimisations to fire as the dictionary will be statically known and selector functions can be inlined.